-- Investigation of the demand for and requirements of a live music/performance venue that could support the activation of the site and complement the operation of the Palais Theatre - Understand performance venue operating models and requirements - Explore delivery models - Establish probity arrangements. - 4.16.4 Environmental technical feasibility into ground conditions - Detailed investigations into contamination, ground conditions and water table to supplement previous studies undertaken. - Include a contamination management strategy to comply with new legislative and regulatory requirements - Land survey - 4.17 Should the feasibility study result in viable options which Council decides to progress, an approach will be developed to engaging the community and key stakeholders through the subsequent option refinement/Site Brief development, planning and delivery stages. - 4.18 The work to deliver the feasibility investigations is estimated to take approximately six to nine months.
-The estimated cost of this work is \$430.000.

-- 4.19 In addition to the \$430,000, additional resource, equivalent to 1 full time officer, would be required for the duration of the project, estimated at \$128,000 (total project cost of \$558,000).
-This would support the internal urban design, property/commercial and planning expertise required for the project. - 4.20 In addition to these direct project costs, project management would be undertaken through reallocation of an existing resource.
-Officer time will also be required across the organisation to support the property, commercial and planning work required.
-Given that this work is not currently funded in the 2022/23 budget or organisational work plan, the project may impact delivery of existing Council priorities or require some reprioritisation. - 4.21 The budget estimate assumes that sufficient existing internal resources can be redirected from other work.
-If this is not the case, then this cost may increase due to the need for heavier reliance on consultants/contractors.
+- 4.15.3 Environmental technical feasibility into ground conditions - Detailed investigations into contamination, ground conditions and water table. - Include a contamination management strategy to comply with new legislative and regulatory requirements - Land survey. - 4.16 Should the feasibility study result in viable options which Council decides to progress, it will be important to consider the approach to engaging the community and key stakeholders through the subsequent option refinement, planning and delivery stages. - 4.17 The work to deliver the feasibility investigations is estimated to take approximately six to nine months.
+The estimated cost of this work is \$430,000. - 4.18 In addition to the \$430,000, additional resource, equivalent to 1 full time officer, would be required for the duration of the project, estimated at \$128,000.
+This would support the internal urban design, property/commercial and planning expertise required for the project. - 4.19 In addition to these direct project costs, project management would be undertaken through reallocation of an existing resource.
+Officer time will also be required across the organisation to support the property, commercial and planning work required this work.
+Given that this work is not currently funded in the 2022/23 budget or organisational work plan, the project may impact delivery of existing Council priorities or require some reprioritisation. - 4.20 The budget estimate assumes that sufficient existing internal resources can be redirected from other work.
+If this is not the case, then this cost may increase due to the need for heavier reliance on consultants/contractors. - 4.21 The feasibility investigations would consider concepts, indicative costs, operating models and level of market interest.
+Pending the outcomes of the feasibility assessment, the project plan, budget and timelines would be further developed.